AnaVolkmann/AnaVolkmann/README.md

 🎓 Proud _cadet_ (software engineering student) at [42Porto](https://www.42porto.com/) ✨

-🍎 Previously Academic in Nutritional Science before diving into software engineering.
+🍎 Academic in Nutritional Science before diving into software engineering.

 🚀 Currently working on one of the 42 projects, called Push Swap, which you can check out [here](https://github.com/AnaVolkmann/42_PUSH_SWAP).